EmmaEwert/KITTY/docs/manual/tutorial.rst

 For your next step, I have a few suggestions:

-- Make doors "warp" the player to different maps simply by loading entire scenes by their name
+- Make :guilabel:`Door`s "warp" the :guilabel:`Player` to different maps simply by loading entire scenes by their name
-- Expand the text boxes used for signs to support multiple pages, prompts, variables, and so on
+- Expand the text boxes used for :guilabel:`Sign`s to support multiple pages, prompts, variables, and so on
-- Add NPCs that randomly walk around
+- Add :guilabel:`NPC`s that walk around randomly

 KITTY Examples
 ``````````````